HackRTU/SithScope/README.md

 <img width="894" height="616" alt="image" src="https://github.com/user-attachments/assets/1e59c13a-d310-425c-aae7-eafd389595e9" />

-Now the next functionalities of the SithScope tool will be shown:
+Now the next functionalities of the SithScope tool will be described:
 1. Detection of the Modbus ID: As it has been possible to detect that the device is using the TCP 502 port related with Modbus TCP, the first thing to interact with the device is to detect the Modbus ID which can be done using a Modbus TCP request (native request) which will not be detected by any security implementation.
 With the Modbus slave ID detected, different Modbus native request now can be done.
 2. The next functionality will analyse the different Modbus registers that the PLC has to know which are static and which are dynamic.
 This must be remarked due to it is important to exfiltrate information through different Modbus registers that don’t affect the production environment.
 So, if we write over a dynamic register, the PLC will overwrite our information so we couldn’t exfiltrate it and maybe we are affecting a production variable.

 ### 3. PHASE 3

-In this phase, the files or information that want to be exfiltrated must be processed and prepared in the SithScope tool.
+In this phase, the files or information that want to be exfiltrated must be processed and prepared with in the SithScope tool.

 <img width="894" height="621" alt="image" src="https://github.com/user-attachments/assets/961808bb-6d5e-4905-bc5e-523e44432c02" />